msporna/test_automation_templates/python_pytest/Readme.md

 more: https://github.com/typicode/json-server#getting-started

- * this mock will be tested by the sample behave tests
+ * this mock will be tested by the sample tests
  * run with: `json-server --watch data.json`
  * host is `http://localhost:3000`
  * sample GET is: `http://localhost:3000/posts/1`